miled/wordpress-social-login/readme.md

 #### Thanks

-Big thanks to everyone who have contributed to this project and the to WordPress community by submitting patches, ideas, reviews or by helping in the plugin support forum.
+Big thanks to everyone who have contributed to WordPress Social Login by submitting Patches, Ideas, Reviews and by Helping in the support forum.

 #### Screenshots
 ![Number6](http://miled.github.io/wordpress-social-login/assets/img/theme_number6.png)
 ===